krancour/brignext/PROPOSAL.md

 #### Authorization

-With authorization concerns no longer implicitly delegated to the Kubernetes API server, Brigade 2.0 will need to provide its own access control model.
+With authorization decisions no longer implicitly delegated to the Kubernetes API server, Brigade 2.0 will need to provide its own access control model.
 It is proposed to utilize a simple role-based model with pre-defined roles, each being constrained to a particular scope.

-A meaningful comparison can be made between Kubernetes' access control model and that proposed here.
-In Kubernetes, a `RoleBinding` resource creates an association between a principal and a `Role` _in a given namespace._ Using a `RoleBinding` to associate a principal with a `Role` that can, for instance, read all `Pod` resources within a given namespace says nothing of the principal's ability to read `Pod` resources in _other_ namespaces.
-Since Brigade 2.0 projects are roughly analagous to Kubernetes namespaces, a project acts as a convenient boundary for qualifying the scope of certain roles granted to a principal.

-Extending the comparison to Kubernetes, in that system a `ClusterRoleBinding` resource creates an association between a principal and a `ClusterRole` that is _not_ qualified or constrained by namespace.
-Using a `ClusterRoleBinding` to associate a principal with a `ClusterRole` that can, for instance, read all `Pod` resources grants the principal this ability _cluster-wide_. `ClusterRole` and `ClusterRoleBinding` resources are additionally utilized to manage access for resources that do not logically belong to a namespace.
-For instance, `StorageClass` resources are never scoped to a namespace, so access to such resources is managed in a cluster scope.
-Just as not all Kubernetes resources logically belong to a namespace, not all Brigade 2.0 resources logically belong to a project.
-Some Brigade 2.0 roles, therefore will have a global scope.

-In contrast to Kubernetes, Brigade 2.0 is proposed to, in one isolated case, be capable of scoping a role to something other than a namespace (Kubernetes) or project (Brigade).
-To illustrate, it would be rational to wish that a service account utilized by an event gateway would be able to create events for _all_ projects, but _only if_ the event's `source` attribute is set to a specific value.
-This would effectively prohibit a gateway from creating events that masquerade as having originated from a different gateway.

-Also standing in contrast to Kubernetes, all Brigade 2.0 roles are proposed to be pre-defined and _not_ user-defined.
+In contrast to Kubernetes, all Brigade 2.0 roles are proposed to be pre-defined and _not_ user-defined.
 This is proposed because, compared to Kubernetes, Brigade has relatively few resource types, cannot be extended with user-define APIs and resource types, and resource types possess an inate level of domain specificty that Kubernetes resource types lack.
 Under these conditions, it is easy to enumerate a small number of roles that should cover most access cases well.

 | Name | Scope | Description |
 |------|-------|-------------|